 "Well...all right.
 Maybe one beer would be okay."

-She sat stiffly, clutching the icy can in her hands, sipping from it automatically.
-She wondered what she was doing there.
+She sat stiffly, clutching the icy can in her hands, sipping from it automatically, wondering what she was doing there anyway.
 And trying to ignore the tension coiling within her.

 "Home for the summer?"
-Cole asked conversationally.
+Griffin asked conversationally.

 "Sort of."